Thermal photon emission from quark-gluon plasma: 1+1D magnetohydrodynamics results: Formalism

 where $T_0$ is the initial temperature at $\tau_0$, and

 is a constant determined by the number of quark flavors $N_f$ and gluon colors.
 The dimensionless parameter $\sigma$ characterizes initial magnetic field strength.
 For RHIC energies ($T_0 = 0.31$ GeV) with $B_0 \in [10^{18}, 10^{19}]$ Gauss (generated by rapid motion of charged spectator nucleons), results in $\sigma$ ranges from $0.04$ to $40$.
+Notably, \(B_0^2 = \sigma T_0^4\) is an effective estimation of the initial magnetic field strength based on vacuum calculations for relativistic heavy-ion collisions [{55,56}], valid for central-to-moderately non-central collisions in the ideal MHD limit.
+This relation fails for finite QGP conductivity, magnetized QGP, or ultra-peripheral collisions, where the initial field depends strongly on the impact parameter \(b\) and requires spatial-resolved calculations.